Free Robotics Course For Gifted Girls

 Who are we?

 The projects are designed to get students thinking about the patterns and structure of not just robotics, but also programming and problem-solving more generally.
-We are the only club that competes against mainstream schools in RoboCup Junior State Championship.
+We are the only club that competes against mainstream schools in the RoboCup Junior State Championship.
 And we won!
 Five trophies in 2019 in Innovation and Sumo Bots, and three cups in 2020 for Robo Soccer.

 Apart from building and programming EV3 robots, we learn Electronics by creating custom Arduino robots.
 Additionally, we have special classes for DJI drone programming.
 Both the coding and engineering courses are based on the principles of Computational Thinking.

-Each year our students attend several excursions to inspiring Adelaide companies involved in high tech, automation, artificial intelligence and engineering.
+Each year, our students attend several excursions to inspiring Adelaide companies involved in high-tech, automation, artificial intelligence, and engineering.

 Sources: